 Mark Goodrich advises clients on the construction and development of energy and other infrastructure projects including in relation to the resolution of major international disputes.
 He has 20 years of experience in international arbitration across many different countries.
 Mark has often provided advice at the outset of projects, regarding the drafting of major construction contracts.
 He has significant experience of helping to resolve disputes and remove obstacles, so that large energy and infrastructure projects can proceed as smoothly as possible.

 Mark has advised on disputes in relation to some of the world's largest energy and infrastructure projects, including LNG, power, petrochemical, roads and cement plants.
 He has particular experience in the construction of FPSOs and offshore oil and gas.

 He has also been involved in helping to resolve disputes across the shipbuilding, mining and other natural resources sectors.
 He has been extensively involved in alternative dispute resolution and international arbitration conducted under a range of international rules, including those of the ICC, LCIA, SIAC, JCAA, VIAC, TOMAC and UNCITRAL.

 Mark has particular experience of arbitration in Japan, Korea and across Asia.
 He was the only lawyer in the UK recommended by Chambers Global 2015 as an "Expert Based Abroad" in the area of "Dispute Resolution - Japan" and has continued to be ranked in this category ever since.
-Now based in our Seoul office, he continues to have a major focus on those jurisdictions whilst maintaining a highly international practice.
+He has a major focus on those jurisdictions whilst maintaining a highly international practice.